fmarquezg/fmarquezg.github.io/_posts/2018-01-31-Texas_Twitter_Map.md

 title: "Bryan Carrington the recruiting MVP"
 modified:
 excerpt: ""
-tags: [Python, data mining, analytics]
+tags: [Scala, Twitter, GraphX, Neo4j data mining, analytics]
 modified: 2018-01-31
 comments: true
 ---

-In this study I'm analyzing the Twitter landscape of major recruits and coaching staff of the University of Texas.
+Twitter is an amazying networking tool (duh!), and the University of Texas Football program is leveraging strongly to market the brand with Recruits.
+In this study I analyzed a Twitter segment (17,916 twitter users), to shed light on landscape of Texas Football to see how important each member of the Texas family is for the network.
+Spoiler alert - Bryan Carrington is killing it!

-This analysis includes 17,916 twitter users.
+First thing I did was to see if a particular user was overwhelmingly active.
+The only insightful information I found was that Coach Meekins mentioned Texas Football 85 times.
+That's top 10 in user to user tweet count!

-Doing a plain and simple count analysis we get the following results
+Here is the full top 10 list:

 * BR_NBA tweeted BleacherReport 106 times
 * DB_BucksFB tweeted SleeperAthletes 98 times